logzio/documentation/docs/_include/tracing-shipping/otel-troubleshooting.md

            endpoint: "0.0.0.0:4318"
    ```

 2. In the instrumentation code, make sure that the endpoint is specified correctly.
-Refer to our [tracing documentation](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=tracing-sources) for more on this.
+You can use Logz.io's [integrations hub](https://app.logz.io/#/dashboard/integrations/collectors?tags=Tracing) to ship your data.

 ##### Possible cause - Traces not genereated